ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/branch.md

 ```

 {% hint style="info" %}
-`IS CURRENT` indicates your currently selected branch: your project's UI will locally display according to this branch's layout settings.
+`IS CURRENT` indicates your currently selected branch: your project's UI will locally be displayed according to this branch's layout settings.
 {% endhint %}

 ### Creating a new branch